rpires71/milestone2/README.md

 As a traveller, to discover suitable locations for my next planned holiday, I want to begin searching for destinations and explore what the website provides.

 **Description**
-The Homepage/About Us page enables users to navigate directly into browsing or searching, helping them to appreciate the advantages of the site.
+The About Us page enables users to navigate directly into browsing or searching, helping them to appreciate the advantages of the site.
 The experience should be practical, reassuring, and straightforward.

 **Acceptance Criteria**
-- [ ] A call-to-action button will be provided to initiate destination searches.
+- [X] A call-to-action button will be provided to initiate destination searches.
-- [ ] Key navigation links (About Us, Destination Search, Bookings, Popular Destinations, and Contact Us) will be clearly visible.
+- [X] Key navigation links (About Us, Search, Packages, Popular Destinations, and Contact) will be clearly visible.
-- [ ] Users will be able to reach the booking or enquiry page within one or two clicks.
+- [X] Users will be able to reach the packages page within one or two clicks.
-- [ ] The design will remain clear, intuitive, and accessible for non-technical users.
+- [X] The design will remain clear, intuitive, and accessible for non-technical users.
-- [ ] The site will be fully responsive across desktop, tablet, and mobile devices.
+- [X] The site will be fully responsive across desktop, laptop, tablet, and mobile devices.

 **Tasks**
-- [ ] A concise and informative paragraph will be written to explain what travellers can do on the site.
+- [X] A concise and informative paragraph will be written to explain what travellers can do on the site.
-- [ ] Key navigation links (About Us, Destination Search, Bookings, Popular Destinations, and Contact Us) will be prominently displayed.
+- [X] Key navigation links (About Us, Search, Packages, Popular Destinations, and Contact) will be prominently displayed.
-- [ ] Responsive navigation will be implemented using HTML/CSS or Bootstrap.
+- [X] Responsive navigation will be implemented using HTML/CSS or Bootstrap.
-- [ ] A secondary call-to-action, such as “Plan a Trip”, will be included.
-- [ ] Menus and buttons will use clear and easily understood language.
+- [X] Menus and buttons will use clear and easily understood language.
-- [ ] Menu links will direct users to the appropriate pages.
+- [X] Menu links will direct users to the appropriate pages.
-- [ ] Responsiveness and overall usability will be tested across a range of screen sizes.
+- [X] Responsiveness and overall usability will be tested across a range of screen sizes.

 ### 3. Travel Enthusiasts and Explorers

 **User Story**
-To feel inspired about discovering new places, featured destinations, and travel ideas is what I want as a travel enthusiast; therefore, it is important that the Homepage/About Us page clearly informs me of the options available.
+To feel inspired about discovering new places, featured destinations, and travel ideas is what I want as a travel enthusiast; therefore, it is important that the About Us page clearly informs me of the options available.

 **Description**
-Rather than arriving with a fixed plan, the page should appeal to users who enjoy browsing featured cities and expect the Homepage/About Us page to include visually captivating content such as hero images.
+Rather than arriving with a fixed plan, the page should appeal to users who enjoy browsing featured cities and expect the About Us page to include visually captivating content such as hero images.

 **Acceptance Criteria**
-- [ ] A minimum of 3–6 featured destinations will be presented with accompanying images within a carousel image slider.
+- [X] A minimum of 3–5 featured destinations will be presented with accompanying images within a carousel image slider.
-- [ ] Layout remains visually appealing and responsive on all devices.
+- [X] Layout remains visually appealing and responsive on all devices.
-- [ ] The purpose of the website are stated clearly.
+- [X] The purpose(s) of the website is/are stated clearly.
-- [ ] Links to other pages are easily accessible.
+- [X] Links to other pages are easily accessible.
-- [ ] At least one call-to-action (e.g. “Start Exploring” / “Find Your Next Trip”) is shown.
+- [X] At least one call-to-action (e.g. "Start Exploring") is shown.
-- [ ] The layout reflects professionalism and clarity.
+- [X] The layout reflects professionalism and clarity.
-- [ ] The site is responsive across desktop, laptop tablet, and mobile.
+- [X] The site is responsive across desktop, laptop, tablet, and mobile.

 **Tasks**
-- [ ] Add a brief statement such as: “Discover your next getaway.”
+- [X] Add a brief statement such as: "Search for amazing places, find attractions, restaurants, and accommodations all in one place."
-- [ ] Include a secondary call-to-action, such as “Plan a Trip”.
+- [X] Include at least one call-to-action, such as "Start Exploring".
-- [ ] Feature quick-access links to other pages.
+- [X] Feature quick-access links to other pages.
-- [ ] Style Homepage/About Us page in line with travel sector expectations.
+- [X] Style About Us page in line with travel sector expectations.
-- [ ] Implement responsive navigation using HTML/CSS or Bootstrap.

-### 4. Group Travellers and Families

-**User Story**
-As a group traveller or family, finding destinations suitable for groups or families is my priority, and I am keen to quickly see whether the site can help me and know that it is worth using for our trip.

-**Description**
-Filters tailored to this target audience’s needs, or references to family-friendly destinations and group activities, are clearly indicated by the Homepage/About Us page in support of family and group travel.

-**Acceptance Criteria**
-- [ ] The homepage mentions families or groups as supported user types.
-- [ ] Links to other pages are visible.
-- [ ] The purpose of the Holiday Destination Finder are summarised in the introduction.
-- [ ] Any text aimed at families is written in clear, reassuring language.
-- [ ] Navigation and layout are mobile/tablet-friendly and accessible.
-- [ ] Users can reach relevant search results or guides within two clicks.
-- [ ] The site is responsive across desktop, laptop, tablet, and mobile.

-**Tasks:**
-- [ ] Add a short line in the hero/subheading referencing group and family travel.
-- [ ] Include links or buttons to other features of the website.
-- [ ] Ensure Homepage/About Us page loads quickly and looks clean on all devices.
-- [ ] Place travel content where it's easy to notice but not overwhelming.
-- [ ] Implement responsive navigation using HTML/CSS or Bootstrap.
+- [X] Implement responsive navigation using HTML/CSS or Bootstrap.

 ### Summary